openUmbrella/react-native-mjrefresh-ios/README.md

 # react-native-mjrefresh-ios
-extension of MJRefresh in React Native
+the extension of MJRefresh in React Native